Huttopia/docker-selenium2server/README.md

 docker-selenium2server
 ======================

 A simple debian wheezy and a selenium server running

+    EXPOSE 4444